yangliu28/swarm_robot_ros_sim/README.md

 A swarm robot simulation environment for ROS Indigo to be used with Gazebo.

 ## What's inside
-*swarm_robot_ros_sim* contains packages each of which works on a set of functionalities of this simulation.
+*swarm_robot_ros_sim* contains packages each of which features a set of functionalities of this simulation.

 "swarm_robot_description" package describes the robot models, like a simple two wheel robot, and also the gazebo environment setting files and launch files.